SYNYC/Metis-DeepLearning-Project/project_propsal.md

 ## MVP Goal:

-✨Take a subset and run baseline model for Random Forest and a single layer of Sequential kears model✨
+✨Take a subset and run baseline model for Random Forest and a single layer of Sequential keras model✨